SkillartzHD/HLDS-Shield-1.0.7-/README.md

 - it is a mode only for crack server HLDS that only the emulation of the players (non-steam)

 - here it works all functions of your HLDS-Shield correctly

+Does it work without Okapi/Orpheu ?

+- yes , only if you compile the source with #Type_VersionHLDS-Shield 0 but there are not all the fixes

+Fixes and certain bugs in amxx?

+yes , only known ones such as connecting a player without admin by blocking amxxauth + long string with replace_all causing crash to server in SayText + etc..